ITALIAN LANDSLIDE INVENTORY (IFFI)

 Abstract

-The indicator provides information about the landslide number and distribution in Italy.
-The recorded landslides exceed 635,000 (reference period 1116-2024) and affect an area of 25,004 km², accounting for 8.3% of the national territory.
+The indicator provides information on the number and distribution of landslides in Italy.
+More than 636,000 landslides have been recorded (reference period 1116–2025), affecting an area of over 25,100 km², equivalent to 8.3% of the national territory.

 Description

-The indicator provides information about the landslide number and distribution in Italy, based on data contained in the Italian Landslide Inventory (IFFI).
-The Inventory is created by ISPRA (Italian Institute for Environmental Protection and Research), the regions, and autonomous provinces of Trento and Bolzano, as well as the ARPA (Regional Environmental Protection Agencies) responsible for the matter.
-ISPRA has the role of guidance, coordination, and control of activities, managing the database, producing national reports and statistics, and disseminating data.
-The regions and autonomous provinces of Trento and Bolzano play a crucial role in the collection, archiving, digitization, and validation of landslide data.
-Italy is the European country most affected by landslide phenomena, accounting for two-thirds of the landslides recorded in Europe (EuroGeoSurveys Survey, 2015).
-Landslides are widespread due to the geological and morphological characteristics of Italy’s territory, which is 75% mountainous and hilly.
-The aim of the Italian Landslide Inventory is to identify and map landslides along the country using standardized and shared methods.
-The IFFI database includes maps, alphanumeric parameters, and any photos, videos, and documents associated with landslides and landslide events.
-A landslide is defined as the movement of a mass of rock, soil, or debris along a slope, and it is representative of a phenomenon in a specific portion of the territory.
-A landslide event represents a specific point in time (activation/re-activation) of a landslide; multiple events can thus be associated with a single landslide.
-Landslides in the IFFI are recorded through the completion of a Landslide Form and are represented by a point (Landslide Identification Point - PIFF) located at the crown of the landslide, by a polygon when the area is mappable at the adopted survey scale, or by a line when the width of the landslide cannot be mapped (e.g., rapid debris flows).
-Each landslide is uniquely identified throughout the entire national territory with an identification code (Landslide ID).
-Landslide events are recorded through the completion of an Event Form, which contains a selection of fields from the Landslide Form and a smaller number of mandatory fields.
-The geometry can be represented with either a point or a polygon, regardless of the size of the landslide.
-If the event is represented solely by a point, it may be located at the crown, toe, or another position (e.g., a damaged building or road), with varying degrees of positional accuracy: exact, <100 m, <1,000 m, <10,000 m.
-The Event Form can be used to collect data quickly, particularly in emergencies; it can be employed to record a new landslide event, or the reactivation of an existing IFFI landslide.
-The Italian Landslide Inventory is a useful basic knowledge tool for assessing landslide hazard, land-use planning, and the programming of risk mitigation interventions.
+The indicator provides information on the number and distribution of landslides in Italy based on the data contained in the Inventory of Landslide Phenomena in Italy - IFFI.
+The Inventory is created by ISPRA, by the regions and autonomous provinces and by the ARPA competent in the matter; ISPRA has the function of directing, coordinating and controlling activities, managing the database, producing national calculations and statistics, and disseminating data; the regions and autonomous provinces have the fundamental role of collecting, archiving, computerizing and validating data on landslides.
+Italy is the European country most affected by landslides, with 2/3 of the landslides recorded in Europe (2015 EuroGeoSurveys survey).
+Landslides are extremely widespread due to the geological and morphological characteristics of the Italian territory, which is 75% mountainous and hilly.
+The Inventory of Landslide Phenomena in Italy aims to identify and map landslides on Italian territory according to standardized and shared methods.
+The IFFI database contains cartography, alphanumeric parameters and any photos, videos and documents associated with landslides and landslide events.
+A landslide is a movement of a mass of rock, earth or debris along a slope and is therefore representative of a phenomenon in a specific portion of territory.
+A landslide event represents a specific moment in time (activation/reactivation) of a landslide; multiple events can therefore be associated with a landslide.
+IFFI landslides are registered by completing the Landslide Form and represented by a point (Identification Point of the Landslide Phenomenon - PIFF) located at the crown of the landslide, by a polygon when the surface can be mapped at the survey scale adopted or by a line, when the width of the landslide cannot be mapped (e. g.
+Rapid flows).
+Each landslide is uniquely identified throughout the national territory through an identification code (ID-Landslide).
+Landslide events are recorded by completing the Event Sheet which contains a selection of the fields of the Landslide Sheet and a smaller number of mandatory fields.
+The geometry can be represented with just a point or even with a polygon regardless of the size of the landslide.
+If the event is represented exclusively with the dot, the latter can be located in correspondence with the crown, the nail or in another "n. d." position. (e. g.
+Damaged building or road) with different position accuracy values: exact, < 100 m, < 1,000 m, < 10,000 m.
+The Event Card can be used to collect data quickly, especially in emergencies; it can be used for the census of a landslide event, both in the case of a newly formed phenomenon and a reactivation of an existing IFFI landslide.
+The Inventory of Landslide Phenomena in Italy represents a useful basic cognitive tool for the assessment of landslide danger, for territorial planning and for the programming of hydrogeological risk mitigation interventions.

 Purpose

-Provide an overview of the number and distribution of landslides across the national territory.
+Provide an overview of the number and distribution of landslides on the national territory.

 Policy relevance and utility for users